Best 3D Printers Under £500 UK 2026

 - 500mm/s high-speed printing with vibration compensation

-- Smart auto levelling for consistent first layers
+- Smart auto-levelling for consistent first layers

-- Optional CFS module for multi-colour printing
+- Included CFS module for multi-colour printing

 - 220 x 215 x 245mm build volume